Old Car Engine Repair and Restore

-A Garage - You will need a clean place to work in, well-lit and secure.
-You'll be leaving various engine parts around, so try to keep people out as best you can without offending them!
+Work Space - You will need a clean place to work in, preferably a well-lit and secure You'll be leaving various engine parts around, so try to keep people out as best you can without offending them!

 Mechanical Ability - Some people are naturally mechanically inclined.
-My guess is that if you're reading this, you are.
+My guess is that if you're reading this article, you are.

-Tools - Aside from basic hand tools, you'll be needing a piston ring installer, a torque wrench, dial caliper, feeler gauge, harmonic balancer remover and installer, etc.
+Aside from basic hand tools, you'll be needing a piston ring installer, a torque wrench, dial caliper, feeler gauge, harmonic balancer remover and installer, and possibly others.

 There's a few outside sources needed while restoring your engine, which include a parts supplier, a tool supplier, and a machine shop.

 Shop Manual - When restoring an old engine back to new condition, a factory shop manual for your make and model car is invaluable.